OIT-ADS-Web/vivo_widgets/README.markdown

 You will need to copy the ``solr/main`` directory located here into the directory on the server where you have solr running.
-That is determined be WidgetsSolr.directory property in the ``deploy.properties`` file (see above).
+That is determined by WidgetsSolr.directory property in the ``deploy.properties`` file (see above).

-If you are starting from scratch, without an already existing SOLR instance - you can follow steps such as the following:
+If you are starting from scratch (without an already existing SOLR instance) you can follow steps such as the following:

 1. Download SOLR from http://lucene.apache.org/solr/